-7 Questions Every Student SHOULD Ask Their PMP® Coach When Preparing for the PMP Exam
+7 Questions Students SHOULD Ask PMP® Coach for the PMP Exam

 In our previous article we discussed the 7 questions that most of our Project Management Professional (PMP)® coaching students ask us as they start out their journey.
 However, over the years we have identified a second set of 7 questions - the questions students SHOULD be asking us but they don’t.
 Here they are: